 Pension Benefits

-Net Cost Thr ee Months Ended March 31,
+Three Months Ended March

-2014 2013
+Net Cost (Credit) 2017 2016

-Service cost \$ 10 \$ 12
+Service cost 9 \$ 10 \$ 12

-Interest cost 24 22
+Interest cost 22 24

-Expected return on plan assets (34) (31)
+Expected return on plan assets (37) (36)

-Amortization of net loss 4

-Net cost recognized \$ 7
+Net cost (credit) recognized 9 \$ (5) \$

-Retire Retiree Health and Welfare Benefits
+Retiree Retiree Health and Welfare Benefits

-Thr ee Months E nded March 31 ,
+Three ee Months Ended March 31,

-Net Cost 2014 2013
+Net Cost 20 17 2016

-Interest cost \$ 3 \$ 3
+Interest cost \$ 2 \$ 3

-Amortization of prior service credits (1)

-Amortization of net loss 1 1

-Net cost recognized \$ 3 \$ 4
+Net cost recognized \$ 2 \$ 3

-8. Related Party Transactions
+9. Related Party Transactions

 The companies identified as affiliates of BNSF include Berkshire and its subsidiaries.
-During the three months ended March 31, 2014 and 2013, the Company declared and paid cash distributions of \$750 million and \$1 billion, respectively, to its parent company.
-For the three months ended March 31, 2014 and 2013, the Company made tax payments of \$0 million and \$264 million to Berkshire, respectively.
+During the three months ended March 31, 2017 and 2016, the Company declared and paid cash distributions of \$625 million and \$750 million, respectively, to its parent company.
+For the three months ended March 31, 2017 and 2016, the Company made tax payments of less than \$1 million and \$1 million, respectively, to Berkshire.
+As of March 31, 2017 and December 31, 2016, the Company has a payable to Berkshire of \$429 million and \$109 million, respectively.

-BNSF engages in various arm's-length transactions with affiliates in the ordinary course of business.
-The following table summarizes revenues earned by BNSF for services provided to affiliates and expenditures to affiliates (in millions):
+BNSF engages in various transactions with related parties in the ordinary course of business.
+The following table summarizes revenues earned by BNSF for services provided to related parties and expenditures to related parties (in millions):

-Three Months Ended March 31,
+Three Months E Ended March 31,

-2014 2013
+2017 2016

-Revenues \$ 40 \$ 38
+Revenues \$ 37 \$ 41

-Expenditures \$ 6 \$ 6
+Expenditures \$ 79 \$ 70

-9. Comprehensive Income
+10. Accumulated Other Comprehensive Income

-Other comprehensive income refers to revenues, expenses, gains and losses that under generally accepted accounting principles are included in comprehensive income, a component of equity within the Consolidated Balance Sheets, rather than net income on the Consolidated Statements of Income.
-Under existing accounting standards, other comprehensive income may include, among other things, unrecognized gains and losses and prior service credit related to pension and other postretirement benefit plans and accounting for derivative financial instruments, which qualify for cash flow hedge accounting.
+Other comprehensive income refers to revenues, expenses, gains and losses that under generally accepted accounting principles are included in accumulated other comprehensive income, a component of equity within the Consolidated Balance Sheets, rather than net income on the Consolidated Statements of Income.
+Under existing accounting standards, other comprehensive income may include, among other things, unrecognized gains and losses and prior service credit related to pension and other postretirement benefit plans.

-The following table provides the components of accumulated other comprehensive income by component (in millions):
+The following tables provide the components of accumulated other comprehensive income / (loss) (AOCI) by component (in millions):